 Alaskan Malamutes are supposed to be big dogs, right?
 Maybe you are wondering if your malamute is the correct size.
 If you think your malamute is smaller than usual, this article is for you.

-Your malamute can be smaller than average due to several reasons.
-The most common reason is genetics, followed by eating habits and diet, exercise, or other undiagnosed health conditions.
+Your malamute can be smaller than average due to several reasons including genetics, eating habits and diet, exercise, or other undiagnosed health conditions.

 Let’s explain everything below and whether or not you can help your malamute get bigger.